adbharadwaj/graphspace-manual/docs/GraphSpace_Network_Model.md

 ```
 A Cytoscape (v3.1 or later) user can easily [export their graph](http://manual.cytoscape.org/en/stable/Cytoscape.js_and_Cytoscape.html#export-network-and-table-to-cytoscape-js) in the above mentioned JSON format.
 We call the format as `CYJS format` because the extension of the exportable JSON file from Cytoscape App is `.cyjs`.

+CYJS format structure consists of two core parts:
+1. [Elements JSON](#elements-json) - An object specifying the list of nodes and edges in the graph.
+2. [Graph Data Attributes](##graph-data-attributes) - An object specifying name-value pairs describing the graph.

 **Note:** Any deviation from this format may result in GraphSpace rejecting the graph or problems in rendering the graph.

 ### Elements JSON